wfp/node-html-auditor/README.md

 ### Fetch HTML

 ```
-html-fetch --uri [URI]
+html-fetch --uri [URI] --dir [path/to/directory]
 ```

 ### Accessibility audit (a11y, WCAG)

 ```
-a11y-audit --path [path/to/folder]
+a11y-audit --path [path/to/folder] --report [path/to/report]
-a11y-audit --path [path/to/folder/file.html]
+a11y-audit --path [path/to/folder/file.html] --report [path/to/report]
-a11y-audit --path [path/to/folder/file.html path/to/folder/file-1.html ... ]
+a11y-audit --path [path/to/folder/file.html path/to/folder/file-1.html ... ] --report [path/to/report]